How to Apply

 - Completing the application for his or her school.

-- Selecting students to come to the presentation.
+- Selecting the students who will attend the presentation.

-- Answering questions from presenters about the schedule of presentations at that school and the equipment available (i.e. LCD projectors, floor space, number of students).
+- Answering questions from presenters about the presentation schedule at that school and the equipment available (i.e. LCD projectors, floor space, number of students).

 - Welcoming the presenters on the day of the presentation and guiding them to the correct places.